VesnaBrucoms/estranged-spirits/Docs/Release/Nexus description.md

 The quest deals with themes of [hidden]family ostracization from a [hidden]trans/queer perspective.

+### Updating to v1.2.0

+If you're updating from a previous version, it should work unless possibly if you enchanted the Othral Family Blade.
+The change to the model and stats might cause issue, but I'm honestly not sure.
+Might be best to upgrade at a later point if that's the case.

 ### Incompatibilities

 No known incompatibilities at this point.